Sourdough Cinnamon Rolls Recipe

 THE FIRST RISE

-7. Allow this dough to rise covered in an oiled bowl.
-This is the bulk fermentation stage and where your sourdough dough will work to create lift, air, and develop gluten.
+STEP #7: allow this dough to rise covered in an oiled bowl.
+This is the bulk fermentation stage and where your sourdough dough will work to create lift and air as well as develop gluten.

 After this step in traditional yeast bread making, you’d normally punch the dough down to release any extra air.
 But because we want to keep the air that we’ve gotten in this dough, we will work carefully in the next step.